 We have a 2 bedroom house so finding a space for guests usually consisted of a blow up mattress on the floor.
 After our daughter moved out we had a little debate about what we should do for guests.
 A bed was out of the question because I already had plans to move the computer and desk out of the dining room (small house, remember?) and into that room.

 Make sure you check out my list of tips at the end of the post.

-Murphy Bed Supply List:
+DIY Murphy Bed Supplies

 Here’s a general idea of what you’ll need to build our own Murphy Bed.
 A full parts-list is included in the kit as well as all the hardware.
 You might need to buy some screws separately.